 There are two programs offering education assistance to survivors and dependents of veterans:

 The Fry Scholarship is available for children and spouses of Service members who died in the line of duty after September 10, 2001.
 For more information, go to www.va.gov/education/survivor-dependent-benefits/fry-scholarship/.

 In addition, spouses of currently deployed or recently returned veterans can receive job search assistance from WorkSource Oregon staff with additional assistance from Local Veteran Employment Representatives and Disabled Veteran Outreach specialists.
-Get started by visiting www.oregon.gov/employ/jobseeker and clicking on “Veterans.”
+Get started by visiting www.oregon.gov/employ/jobseekers/ and clicking on “Veterans.”

 Source: United States Department of Veteran’s Affairs and WorkSource Oregon Employment Department.